C-Tran (Washington)

-C-Tran operates four transit centers: Vancouver Mall, Fisher's Landing in east county, 99th Street at Stockford Village, and Mill Plain near Camas, as well as three park and rides: Salmon Creek, Evergreen, and Andresen.
+C-Tran operates four transit centers: Vancouver Mall, Fisher's Landing in east county, 99th Street at Stockford Village, and Mill Plain near Camas, as well as two park and rides: Salmon Creek, and Andresen.
 Twenty-nine transit routes operate to serve the approximately 350,000 residents of Clark County, while C-Tran's 108 transit coaches and 52 paratransit coaches travel over.

 History

 Pre-2000

 The Clark County public transportation benefit area was approved by 55 percent of voters on November 4, 1980, along with a 0.3 percent sales tax, and formally established on January 1, 1981.
 The agency branded itself as "C-Tran" and took over the Vancouver Transit System on July 6, 1981.
 The Vancouver system was originally established in May 1969 and was supplemented by Tri-Met express service from Portland that began in 1976.
 The Tri-Met service continued under contract after C-Tran was established and gradually phased out.